CelticLite/AutoSnippet/README.md

 		git clone https://github.com/CelticLite/AutoSnippet.git

-Next move into the AutoSnippet directory and build the docker images provided:
+Next move into the project directory inside of AutoSnippet and build the docker images provided using:

 		docker-compose build
 		docker-compose build --no-cache  ## use this if you have built a previous version